zoxpx/pxdocs/content/install-with-other/operate-and-maintain/monitoring/grafana/index.md

 meta-description: Find templates for displaying Portworx cluster information within Grafana.
 ---

+{{<info>}}
+This document presents the **non-Kubernetes** method of monitoring your Portworx cluster with Grafana.
+Please refer to the [Prometheus and Grafana](/portworx-install-with-kubernetes/operate-and-maintain-on-kubernetes/monitoring/monitoring-px-prometheusandgrafana.1/) page if you are running Portworx on Kubernetes.
+{{</info>}}

 ## Configure Grafana

 Start grafana with the follwing docker run command